Third-party standing: Vicarious standing

 Justice Ruth Bader Ginsburg, with whom Justices John Paul Stevens and David Souter joined, dissented.
 They argued that only "prudential considerations" rather than constitutional ones prevented allowing the attorneys to assert the prisoners' rights.
 They said the attorneys had an economic interest in the issue because they "would earn less for representation of indigent appellants than they earned in years prior to the cutback on state-funded appeals."
 They also asserted that the distinction between existing and prospecting clients was unwarranted since in many cases prospective sellers (such as the beer vendor in Craig, the schools in Pierce, etc.) were allowed to assert the rights of hypothetical customers.
 As for the hindrance issue, they took issue with the majority's assertion that indigent, uneducated defendants would not face serious obstacles to acting pro se.

-Organizational standing
+Associational standing

-Many organizations, such as trade unions, can also assert third party standing to represent their members.
+Many organizations, such as trade unions, can also assert third-party standing to represent their members.
 In Hunt v.
 Washington State Apple Advertising Comm.
 (1977), the United States Supreme Court held that an association has standing to bring suit on behalf of its members when its members would otherwise have standing to sue in their own right, the interests it seeks to protect are germane to their organization's purpose and neither the claim asserted, nor the relief requested, requires the participation of individual members in the lawsuit.

 There are exceptions to the Third Party Standing rule, such as overbreadth and vagueness.

+In Office of Personnel Management v.
+American Federation of Government Employees (2025), the U.S. Supreme Court held that non-profit organizations that had sued to reinstate laid-off federal employees lacked standing to sue.
+The Court cited Clapper v.
+Amnesty International USA (2013), stating: "The District Court's injunction was based solely on the allegations of the nine non-profit organizations plaintiffs in this case.
+But under established law, those allegations are presently insufficient to support the organizations' standing."